mtingers/botic/README.md

 ## Directory Setup

-To get started, in your project's directory it is recommended to create a few directories:
+In the project's directory, it is recommended to create a few sub-directories:
-1. `cache` - stores state files to track orders
+1. `cache` - state files to track orders
-2. `log` - log data
+2. `log` - log files
-3. `config` - store configuration files
+3. `config` - configuration files

 Example:
 ```